Jackson, Michigan: Economy

 Restructuring in heavy industry in the mid-20th century caused a decline in jobs and population in many industrial cities, including Jackson.
 There are three major private employers in the city.
 CMS Energy provides natural gas and electrical services to much of Michigan and has its international headquarters in the city.
 The next two major employers are Henry Ford Health (formerly Foote Hospital) and the Eaton Corporation.

 Michigan Automotive Compressor, Inc. (MACI) is the largest manufacturer in Jackson County and its fourth-largest individual employer.
 In February 2009, due to the Great Recession, it began offering voluntary buyouts to employees.

 Family-owned food manufacturer and distributor Dawn Foods has been based in Jackson since 1920.

 Jackson Flexible Products, just outside the city, has been one of North America's premier custom-molded rubber specialists since 1969.
 The company employs over 35 people, providing components for the aerospace, automotive and defense industries.

 Jackson's state prison complex includes the first state prison building, which was expanded and became known as the largest walled prison in the world.

-Portions of the prison complex closed in 2007, including the Annex of the Charles Egeler Reception and Guidance Center Annex (RGC) and the Southern Michigan Correctional Facility (JMF).
+Michigan State Prison moved to Blackman Charter Township in the 1930s.
+Portions of that prison complex closed in 2007, including the Annex of the Charles Egeler Reception and Guidance Center Annex (RGC) and the Southern Michigan Correctional Facility (JMF).
 One of the closed cell blocks at JMF has been adapted and re-opened as the Cell Block 7 Prison Museum.

 The other facilities in the complex, including two in the old walled building, remain open: the G. Robert Cotton Correctional Facility (JCF), the Cooper Street Correctional Facility (JCS), the Charles Egeler Reception and Guidance Center (RGC), and the Parnall Correctional Facility (SMT).